-In primary cultures, low positivity values were found in the expression of typical stem cell markers, except for CD90 that was $86.03\% \pm 1.95$ .
-For CD45, positivity was $42.46\% \pm 3.75$ .
-Since this is a typical marker of the hematopoietic cell portion of the marrow, it was considered positive.
-Through a separation column with magnetic beads, these cells were isolated from those collected at the moment of the cell confluence of the primary culture, managing to lower its value to $3.63\% \pm 0.34$ .
-The removal of CD45+ cells from the populations obtained in the primary culture was confirmed by flow cytometry, showing that the purity of the selection was approximately 97 % (Figure 1c).
-After the separation of subpopulations with positivity for CD45, the CD45- population was subcultured to advance the expansion of the rCTMO cultures.
+In primary cultures, low positivity values were found in the expression of typical stem cell markers, except for CD90, which had a value of 86.03 % \pm 1.95.
+For CD45, the value was 42.46 % \pm 3.75, this being a typical marker of the hematopoietic cell portion of the marrow, a positivity value was considered and through a separation column with magnetic beads, these cells were isolated from the collected at the moment of the cell confluence of the primary culture, managing to lower its value to 3.63 % \pm 0.34.
+The removal of CD45+ cells from the populations obtained in the primary culture was confirmed by flow cytometry, finding that the purity of the selection was approximately 97 % (Figure 1c).
+From the separation of the subpopulations with positivity for CD45, the CD45- population was sub-cultured to advance in the expansion of the rCTMO cultures.